-Petrology welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Petrology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Petrology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org